Krish-Gaur-09/Expense-Tracker/README.md

 # Expense Tracker 💰

-A beginner-friendly Python command-line application for managing daily expenses.
+A beginner-friendly Python command-line application for managing and tracking daily expenses.

 ## Features